 Transition to College

-High school students could depend upon their schools and districts to initiate services and oversee personal care.
+The level of self-awareness and self-advocacy required for college students is of a different magnitude than that required of secondary school students.
+In high school, students could depend upon structure, format, prompting, and readily available assistance to support them.
 In other words, the school finds you.
 Problems are readily identified and even anticipated by schools, teachers, parents, and learning teams.
 In college, the opposite is true.
 Students have to find what they need.

-The level of self-awareness and self-advocacy required for college students is of a different magnitude than that required of secondary school students.
 This is where Focus Collegiate fills in the gaps to make a smooth transition from high school to college.